None of the opinions or ideas expressed on this site should be construed as official statements made on behalf of my current or former employers.

 Personally and professionally, I focus on accessibility and empowerment for users.
 I have worked on accessibility technologies, e-commerce, and a wide variety of other sectors.
 Currently, I am working on the research and development of CBDC at the DCI.
 My experience has spanned a myriad of lower and higher-level languages (e.g., C, C++, C#, Lua, Haskell, Java, Typescript, and many others).

 If interested, please read my full CV and this one-page resume.

-I am available to give technical talks on a variety of topics.
-After giving a talk, I will post the transcription, slides, and (where posible) a recording.
+I am available to give technical talks on a variety of subjects; contact me for details, topics, and scheduling.

-No project is ever complete, and though many of my projects are fairly stable, there are many more features I am considering for each of them.
+Many of my personal projects are fairly stable, but there are many more features I am considering for each of them.

 - shaman, a CLI weather program